 IPWSO Project ECHO® Programme

-Project ECHO® is a key enabler to IPWSO’s strategy to grow and strengthen the PWS community and work to reduce global inequality in the availability of treatments, services and information for people with PWS and their families.
+Project ECHO® is a key enabler to IPWSO’s strategy to grow and strengthen the PWS community.
+Through online learning and knowledge sharing we work to reduce global inequality in the availability of treatments, services and information for people with PWS and their families.

 This IPWSO project is supported by

 IPWSO’s mission is to unite the Prader-Willi syndrome (PWS) community globally.
 We want to build a knowledge network and to reach underserved populations so that everyone, everywhere, knows about the best social care and medical treatments available to people with PWS.

 Collectively, we believe, we can find solutions to the challenges of the syndrome and together we can help to share best practice and build centres of excellence in PWS across the world.

 In collaboration with the University of New Mexico’s Project ECHO® initiative, we are pleased to offer free online tele-mentoring programmes designed to support health and allied professionals, parents, caregivers, families, PWS Associations and people who wish to form groups to raise awareness and advocate for the needs of people with PWS.